-#422 SPANISH II Credit: 1.00 Year Prerequisite: Spanish I Grades: All Fee charged Spanish II is available to all students who have eucocoefully complete d the first year of Spenish or
+#422 SPANISH II Credit: 1.00 Year Prerequisite: Spanish I Grades: All Fee charged

 Spanish II is available to all students who have successfully completed the first year of Spanish or Spanish Pre-II with a fair degree of knowledge and mastery.
 It reviews and expands the major grammar points of the language.
 Emphasis is placed on understanding, speaking, writing, and reading.
 As part of the 21st century teaching model students are expected to work in collaboration and cooperation with fellow students.
 Students are encouraged to explore and discover information about the Spanish language in a variety of ways; project based learning, hands on activities, as well as presentations to enhance public speaking skills.
 It is recommended that a student earn a "C" or above in Spanish I.